a11yproject/a11yproject.com/src/posts/blind-people-need-to-be-considered-more-when-making-data-visualizations.md

 ## Collaboration

-I’m really hoping by being able to work these designers and developers, as well as with different people with many different skillsets who care as passionately as I do about universal accessibility and equitability for all.
+I’m really hoping by being able to work with these designers and developers, as well as with different people with many different skillsets who care as passionately as I do about universal accessibility and equitability for all.
 Together, we can move the dial on making more visual journalism accessible.

 Global news organizations are rightly alert to the need for diversity and proper representation amongst their staff and the content they create.
 However, there’s a huge mismatch in this awareness and how data is being collated and presented in an equitable way for all parts of a global audience.
 I’m hoping by highlighting the issue I’ll be able to help efforts address this mismatch.